jourquin/Nodus/README.md

 See also the [documentation](http://htmlpreview.github.com/?https://github.com/jourquin/Nodus/blob/master/doc/help.html) and an example of [user defined modal choice models](https://github.com/jourquin/BoxCoxLogit).

-## History of the 7.x releases
+## History of the releases

 - 7.0 - November 2017: First open source version of Nodus.
 - 7.1 - November 2018: Upgrade to Groovy 2.5.x.
 - 7.2 - February 2020: Upgrade to Groovy 3.x
-- 7.3 - June 2020: Introduce time functions (in addition to cost functions)
+- 8.0 - November 2020: Introduce time functions (in addition to cost functions).
+Simpler API for modal-choice plugins

 See the [change log](changelog.md) for a detailed build history.